hwanggu-corgi/hwanggu-log-3/README.md

 - Corgi working on company tasks
+  - Corgi making changes to precious_lamb.morwebcms.com
+    - Corgi working on changing color of squares from green to white and change to purple on hover on `/Calendar` page
   - Corgi working on making `Muleball Brothers for Life` website
     - Corgi working on developing footer
     - Corgi working on adding color palettes